singhgautam7/GCP-PDE-preparation---GRS/study_material/others/tensorflow_terminology.md

 ### Underfitting
 - When the model performs poorly on the input data but great on the test data.
 - Insufficiently complex models can lead to underfitting.

+### High Variance
+ - Small changes in a few features leads to large differences in the output.
+ - Low variance is desired

+### High Bias
+- Occurs when relationships are missed.
+- Low bias is desired